• Home

 Seed starting kit and gardening tools

-I’ve had great luck growing a spring garden in the past.
-Now I’m gearing up for a fall raised bed vegetable garden.
-You can see the progress in my Instagram gardening highlights.
+I’ve had great luck growing a spring and fall raised bed vegetable garden for the past several years.
+You can see the progress, from start to finish, in my Instagram gardening highlights.

 Here are a few things to keep in mind before you get too far down the path: